hmrc/ioss-intermediary-registration-perf-tests/README.md

-**This is a template README.md.
-Be sure to update this with project specific content that describes your performance test project.**

-# ioss-intermediary-registration-perf-tests

-Performance test suite for the `<digital service name>`, using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.
+Performance test suite for the `ioss-intermediary-registration-frontend`, using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.

 ## Pre-requisites